Here are some common FAQ’s on Paste vs Ink!

 While some pastes and inks share the same color name, they are intended to be “coordinating” but not identical.
 Because of their formulation and unique pigments, they are not intended to“match” but will dry with different intensities.

-Yes, however, do not mix the ink and paste together.
-Do not heat set the paste.
+Paste and Ink on same project, Yes.
+Paste and Ink mixed together, No. Do not heat set the paste.
 This means if you are heat setting a project with an iron, do not iron the paste.
 If you are heat setting an oven-safe surface, do not use paste on the project.

-Is there a different “look” in the dry finish between paste and ink (matte, glossy, thickness, rough vs. smooth, etc.)?
+Is there a different “look” in the dry finish of paste vs ink (matte, glossy, thickness, rough vs. smooth, etc.)?

 Yes.
 Paste is more matte and tends to level on its own.
 Ink dries more glossy and doesn’t level on its own, so you will need to smooth it to get the finish/thickness you desire.